 Flow can be achieved by test first and continuous delivery pipeline.
-Agile teams carry out tests at every stage; from the feature, user stories and the code.
+Agile teams carry out tests at every stage; from the feature, user stories, and the code.
 Right from the time the item was created, testing is done for both functional and non-functional requirements.
 In order to ensure faster delivery, the team automates the scripts and executes them, ensuring that the test will run faster.

-This also helps in continuous delivery pipeline, which means releasing the product much faster and providing the ability to release on demand.
+This also helps in the continuous delivery pipeline, which means releasing the product much faster and providing the ability to release on demand.

-A well designed system’s architecture determines how well the current system supports the current and future business and also helps in making future requirements easier to implement and deliver.
+A well-designed system’s architecture determines how well the current system supports the current and future business and also helps in making future requirements easier to implement and deliver.
 While designing, it is always good to apply good coupling/cohesion and with appropriate abstraction/encapsulation which helps in making implementations easier to understand and modify for future requirements.
 Always ensure that the system must be flexible enough to easily support new requirements.
 An effective usage of Design Patterns helps in well-known ways to support these principles and provide a common language to ease understanding and readability.
 It’s advised to explore multiple solutions to arrive at the best design choice, and not just go with the first choice.

 We will achieve code quality by following the below practices: